 So you think your tattoo is justified because it is religious?
 Sinning for God is still sinning.
 God does not condone any sin for any reason.
 There is no such thing as sinning for God, because the one cancels out the other.

 God doesn't want anyone to sin, for any reason.
 All unrighteousness is sin (1 John 5:17).
 There is no such thing as a godly sin.
-God has no sin (1 John 3:5), and God has not part with sin.
+God has no sin (1 John 3:5), and God has no part with sin.
 All sin is sin.
 Sin cancels out righteousness.
-This kind of thinking is like thinking you are doing God's work by killing someone to keep them from sinning, for by killing them you have committed sin yourself.
-No sin is justified in the eyes of God.
+This kind of thinking is like thinking you are doing God's work by killing someone to keep them from sinning, for by killing them you have committed the worse sin yourself.
+No sin is ever justified in the eyes of God.

 Do not be deceived, marking up your body is for yourself, and marking your body has nothing to do with God.
 God does NOT want you to mark up your body (Leviticus 19:28).

 5. It is vanity